tensorflow/datasets/docs/common_gotchas.md

   }
 ```

-**Rational**: TFDS try to provide datasets as close as the original data.
+**Rationale**: TFDS try to provide datasets as close as the original data.
 The
 [sub-split API](https://www.tensorflow.org/datasets/splits ``) should be used
 instead to let users dynamically create the subsplits they want: